gupta-suyash/gupta-suyash.github.io/index.md

 ## News

+- **[Jul.
+2023]** Teaching 3-month long "Introduction to Database" course in collaboration with Mentors without Borders.
 - **[Mar.
 2023]** Our paper "Dissecting BFT Consensus: In Trusted Components we Trust" received Best Paper Award at EuroSys 2023.
 - **[Mar.
 2023]** Our paper "Dissecting BFT Consensus: In Trusted Components we Trust" accepted at EuroSys 2023.
 - **[Jan.
 2023]** Gave a talk on "Chemistry behind Agreement" at CIDR 2023.